 I'd like to welcome you to the blog page.
-Throughout my twenty plus years of teaching kindergarten I have always felt the need to seek out information, develop new techniques and innovate.
+Throughout my twenty-five years of teaching kindergarten I always felt the need to seek out information, develop new techniques, and innovate.

 I hope to pass along some useful ideas.
 My goal is to seed your mind with an idea that you then nurture.
 Incorporate it as you will.
 Teachers, you know your students.
 Parents, you know your child.